-MAINTENANCE ASSESSMENT DISTRICT (MAD) FUNDS: Property owners within a specified district are assessed for financing maintenance of open space areas, street medians, rights-of-way, and in some cases, mini-parks and streetlights.
+MAINTENANCE ASSESSMENT DISTRICT (MAD) FUNDS: Property owners within a specified district are assessed for the purpose of financing maintenance of open space areas, street medians, rights-of-way, and in some cases, mini-parks and streetlights.

 NON-PERSONNEL EXPENSE (NPE): Expenditures related to supplies, contracts, information technology, energy and utilities, other, capital expenditures, and debt.